 Are There Legitimate Grounds For Discrimination In California?

 Yes, there are legitimate grounds for discrimination in California.
-It is legal for an employer to base their decision on disqualifying someone on a protected characteristic, privacy reasons, authenticity in the arts, or bona fide occupational qualification (BFOQ).
+An employer can legally disqualify someone for four reasons: 1. a protected characteristic, 2. privacy, 3. authenticity in the arts, or 4. a bona fide occupational qualification (BFOQ).

 What Employers Are Subject To The Anti-Discrimination Laws?